DiltheyLab/HLA-LA/README.md

 HLA\*PRG:LA stands for "HLA*PRG, linear approximation".
 An accompanying blog post will explain what exactly this means, but the basic idea is to seed graph alignments with linear alignments to the sequences that the graph consists of.

-HLA\*PRG:LA should be faster and less resource-intensive than HLA*PRG.
+HLA\*PRG:LA is faster and less resource-intensive than HLA*PRG.

 ## Installing HLA*PRG:LA